jgagne/ajovt3-zs21-vskk/00-composition.md

 2. Use an ordered list
 3. For a more procedural, step-by-step, vibe

 ## Result or Output?
-Maybe *Result* is a bit more friendly, but I’ll leave the descriptive wording to you ;-)
+Maybe *Result* is a bit more friendly, but I’ll leave the descriptive wording to you. ;-)

 ![Composition 1](https://jgagne.github.io/ajovt3-zs21-vskk/img/00-composition/01-comp.png)